-- There are 2 buses that also allow you to board the Teide without a car (the TF-342 from the south and the TF-348 from the north).
+- There are only 2 buses that allow you to go to the Teide without a car (the TF-342 from the south and the TF-348 from the north).
 Unfortunately, each of these 2 lines has only one bus that leaves in the morning and one that returns in the late afternoon.

 Hikes in the Teide National Park

-Well the car is very nice but let’s be honest, to fully and especially more quietly discover the lunar landscapes of the Teide National Park, you will have to use your legs a bit ;).
+Well the car is great but let’s be honest, to experience the lunar landscapes of the Teide National Park to the fullest (and quietly), you will have to use your legs a bit ;).
 Below we have prepared a list (which will probably grow even more) of beautiful hikes to do around and on the Teide volcano.

 las Roques de Garcia